Recyclables Handling and Recovery Facilities

 If putrescible material or other solid waste is received at the facility, the facility must comply with the Transfer Station requirements of Subpart 360-11.
 Facilities which separate recyclables from construction and demolition debris are considered construction and demolition debris processing facilities subject to the requirements of Subpart 360-16.

 As of November 2013, there are approximately 30 permitted and 266 registered RHRFs in New York State.
 These facilities can be as large as automated Materials Recovery Facilities that handle more than 100,000 tons per year of recyclables, or they can be very small, such as recyclables drop-off sites for residents in rural communities.

 Facilities that may handle recyclables but are not considered RHRFs:

 - Returnable beverage container redemption operations which are regulated under 6 NYCRR Part 367.

-- Buy-back center that purchases source separated, nonputrescible, recyclables from the public and accepts no other solid waste materials.
+- Buy-back centers that purchase source separated, nonputrescible recyclables from the public and accept no other solid waste materials.

-- Waste tire retreaders and the processing of waste tires for energy recovery on-site - regulated under 6 NYCRR paragraph 360-13.1(d)(1).
+- Waste tire retreaders and the processing of waste tires for energy recovery on-site, which is regulated under paragraph 360-13.1(d)(1).

 - An intermediate processor provided all solid waste handled at the facility is sent for recycling or disposed of appropriately.
 An intermediate processor means any person who receives separated recyclables only from registered recyclables handling and recovery facilities within New York State or facilities otherwise acceptable to the department if located outside of New York State, and then markets same to other intermediate processors, brokers or manufacturers.